emartinez-dev/renfe-bot/README.md

 when there are tickets available for purchase.
 The bot now supports a Telegram chatbot interface for enhanced user interaction.

+New in v0.3.0: Renfe‑bot now ships with a lightweight command‑line interface (CLI) so you can perform quick one‑off searches directly from your terminal — perfect for scripting or when you don’t want to open Telegram.

 The error handling is not perfect, so if you encounter any issues, retrying the command should work.
 If the issue persists, please open an issue on GitHub.